 Greetings from Hanoi, or Good Morning Vietnam as Robin Williams would yell (bless him).
 Hanoi is a gloriously, fabulously, insanely crazy city.
 In other words it’s awesome and I love it here!
-Hanoi is also a paradise for us urban and street photographers!
+Hanoi is also a paradise for us social documentary and street photographers!

 I found a lovely little boutique hotel, the likes of which are plentiful, in the “Old Quarter” and this is where most tourists tend to hang out.
 Upon checking in I was given a briefing on “how to cross the road in Hanoi, Sir!”
 I thought it a little odd to be giving such a briefing to a grown man who knows his Green Cross Code.
 However, I’d arrived before sunrise and little did I know.